rjmags1/algorithms-practice/leetcode/544_output_contest_matches.md

 ```

 ## Notes
-- To understand the time and space, note that `2n - 1` is the sum of a geometric series from `1` to `n` where series elements are double the previous element.
-This sequence represents the number of pop operatiors we will perform to construct the final result.
+- To understand the time and space, note that `2n - 1` is the sum of a geometric series from `1` to `n` where series elements are double the previous element (assuming `n` is a power of `2`).
+This sequence represents the number of pop operations we will perform to construct the final result.
 If we count the result space into the space complexity, it will still be `O(n)` because the number of parentheses added is `2 * (2n - 1)`.